fuzzzerd/NoteToSelf/content/blog/2023/http-status-codes-for-most-folks.md

 - 500: We screwed up.
 - 503: We forgot to start the server.

-There are many more status codes, and as a developer I ecourage other developers to use appropriate and specific response codes.
+There are many more status codes, and as a developer I encourage other developers to use appropriate and specific response codes.
 For more [specific details, Wikipedia has a good overview](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).